Community Services & Support

-Community Services & Support (CSS) is the largest component of the MHSA.
+Community Services and Support (CSS) is the largest component of the MHSA.
 The CSS component is focused on community collaboration, cultural competence, client and family driven services and systems, wellness focus, which includes concepts of recovery and resilience, integrated service experiences for clients and families, as well as serving the unserved and underserved.
 Housing is also a large part of the CSS component.

 The CSS component has the following service categories: